 Is there any first aid at Netball?
 What happens if my child gets injured?

-ANZA Netball are supported by St Johns Ambulance at every Saturday training session.
-The come with fully equipped and trained medical officers who are at hand for any injuries or accidents that happen during practice.
-At each venue your Age Group Coordinator (AGC) will have an ice spray on hand for minor injuries.
-If something is more serious please make your way to St Johns Ambulance staff for assessment and treatment.
+ANZA Netball are supported by AMS (Ambulance Medical Service) every Saturday training session.
+They come with fully equipped and trained medical officers who are at hand for any injuries or accidents that happen during practice.
+At each venue your Age Group Coordinator (AGC) will have an ice on hand for minor injuries.
+If something is more serious please make your way to the medical staff for assessment and treatment.

 How do I receive information about ANZA Netball?